Solrys/PyBer_Analysis/README.md

 * Total Number of Drivers Per City
 * City Type (Urban, Suburban, Rural)

-Next I analyzed the following information and created a visual representation with the use od pie charts:
+Next I analyzed the following information and created a visual representation with the use of pie charts:
 * % of Total Fares by City Type
 * % of Total Rides by City Type
 * % of Total Drivers by City Type